-At 2.8 AU, Sheldoncooper is not orbiting close to Earth, like asteroids 101955 Bennu, 162173 Ryugu, and 25143 Itokawa (which you are likely to have read about in the news) which are near-Earth asteroids orbiting at a distance of 1.1 AU, 1.2 AU and 1.3 AU, respectively (although no doubt they originated in the main belt, like Sheldoncooper).
-I’ll just clarify here that 1 AU (astronomical unit) is about 150 million km, or the Earth-Sun distance.
+At 2.8 AU, Sheldoncooper is not orbiting close to Earth like the asteroids 101955 Bennu, 162173 Ryugu and 25143 Itokawa.
+No doubt you have read about those three asteroids in the news; they are near-Earth asteroids orbiting at a distance of 1.1 AU, 1.2 AU and 1.3 AU, respectively (although no doubt they originated in the main belt, like Sheldoncooper).
+I’ll just clarify here that 1 AU (astronomical unit) is the Earth-Sun distance, about 150 million km.

-I used the formula provided in the NASA-JPL Asteroid Size Estimator to estimate the diameter of asteroid Sheldoncooper.
-It requires knowing the asteroid’s absolute magnitude and albedo (see this glossary for a definition of those terms).
+I used the formula provided in the NASA-JPL Asteroid Size Estimator to estimate the diameter of asteroid Sheldoncooper using its absolute magnitude and albedo.
 The absolute magnitude is 15.8 according to the NASA-JPL Small-Body Database.
 But there is no information about its albedo (related to how much sunlight it reflects), so I used the whole albedo range allowed by the estimator (0.05–0.30).
 The calculation gives Sheldoncooper’s average diameter somewhere in the region of 2–4 km.
 That’s an average diameter assuming the body is spherical.

-However, most asteroids are irregular in shape and more like lumpy potatoes – and some have even more scrappy shapes like dumbbells, as you can see in this graphic that I produced some time ago showing all the asteroids that have been visited by spacecraft.
+However, most asteroids are irregularly shaped and more like lumpy potatoes — and some have even more scrappy shapes like dumbbells, as you can see in this graphic that I produced showing all the asteroids that have been visited by spacecraft.

-It’s only when an asteroid’s average diameter gets to around 400–600 km – or a radius of 200–300 km, known as the potato radius – that it transitions from potato-like to spherical, like the almost spherical 4 Vesta and 1 Ceres, which have diameters of 525 km and 945 km, respectively.
-This is because at that size (400–600 km diameter), the asteroid will have enough self-gravity to overcome rigid body forces to pull itself into a more rounded shape, and achieve hydrostatic equilibrium.
+It’s only when an asteroid’s average diameter gets to around 400–600 km — or a radius of 200–300 km, known as the potato radius — that it transitions from irregular to spherical, like the almost spherical 4 Vesta and 1 Ceres which have diameters of 525 km and 945 km, respectively.
+This is because at that size (400–600 km diameter), the asteroid will have enough self-gravity to overcome rigid body forces to pull itself into a more rounded shape to achieve hydrostatic equilibrium.

 You can read about the potato radius here and here, or on Wikipedia under the section relating to hydrostatic equilibrium and dwarf planets.
-Actually, the potato radius is one of my favourite subjects, along with the brazil nut effect and its application to asteroids.
-You can read about the brazil nut effect here too.
+Actually, the potato radius is one of my favourite subjects, along with the brazil nut effect and its application to asteroids (you can read about that here).

-Which end of the 2–4 km size range asteroid Sheldoncooper falls at depends on its albedo, which depends on its spectral type, which I’m not aware has been determined yet.
-But if it is a C-type, or carbonaceous, asteroid (like Ryugu, Bennu and Ceres), it will have a low albedo and be at the larger size estimate.
+At which end of the 2–4 km size range asteroid Sheldoncooper falls depends on its albedo, which depends on its spectral type, which I’m not aware has been determined yet.
+But if it is a C-type or carbonaceous asteroid (like Ryugu, Bennu and Ceres), it will have a low albedo and be at the larger size estimate.
 Whereas if it is an S-type or similarly silicate-rich stony asteroid (like Vesta and Itokawa), it will have a higher albedo and be at the smaller size estimate.

-Anyway, minor detour to the asteroids over, I’ll now get back to analysing the rewriting of characters in The Big Bang Theory.
+So, minor detour to the asteroid belt over, now back to rewriting characters in The Big Bang Theory.

 Sheldon and Leonard

 In both the aired and unaired pilot episodes, Sheldon Cooper is markedly less asexual than his character becomes as the series continues.
-He even flirts with the Katie and Penny characters on first meeting and swoons as he claims ownership of his whiteboard covered in equations – and not because of the math.
+He even flirts with both the Katie and Penny characters on first meeting and swoons as he claims ownership of his equation-covered whiteboard — and not because of the math.

-At the end of the aired pilot, we see Leonard declare his love-at-first-sight for Penny, to Sheldon, with the prediction, “Our babies will be smart and beautiful.”
+At the end of the aired pilot, we see Leonard declare his love-at-first-sight for Penny to Sheldon with the prediction “our babies will be smart and beautiful”.
 As the show moves on, Penny evolves from the sweet and smiling girl-next-door and she and Leonard have an on-off relationship throughout the entire series.
-She is loathed by Leslie who describes her as “Middle-Earth Barbie” in the excellent episode, The Barbarian Sublimation (S2, Ep 3), which sees Penny’s brief demise into the addictive world of online gaming, by which time Penny has become a more disparaging character.
-However, Penny is looked up to by Amy, who admires her blend of feisty allure – sometimes a little too much.
+She is loathed by Leslie who describes her as “middle-Earth Barbie” in the excellent episode The Barbarian Sublimation (S2, Ep 3), which sees Penny’s brief demise into the addictive world of online gaming, by which time Penny has become a more disparaging character.
+However, Penny is looked up to by Amy, who admires her blend of feisty allure — and sometimes a little too much.

-I rather liked Leslie’s character, and on the whole I didn’t mind Amy’s character joining the main cast, but that is to a large extent because it was Mayim Bialik.
+I rather liked Leslie’s character and on the whole I didn’t mind Amy’s character joining the main cast, but the latter is to a large extent because it was Mayim Bialik.
 Although I never saw Blossom, I remember her playing Bette Midler’s young C.C.
 Bloom in Beaches and she is a truly superb talent (clearly with a first class brain too).
-But I never took to the Bernadette character, and this was not an insignificant factor in me not engaging to the same extent after Season 4.
-By the end of Season 6, I had watched enough.

 Koothrappali and Wolowitz

-So in a sitcom, is it the characters that make or break a script, more so than the story?
+So in a sitcom, is it the characters that make or break a script more than the story?
 Discuss.
-And what do you do when you have a character you created with a certain trait, then a few seasons into the show you don’t want to write about it anymore?
+And what do you do when you have a character you instilled with a certain trait, then a few seasons into the show you don’t want to write about it anymore?

 Writing out a character trait

-One trait that did survive the rewrites is that the the draft (Dave) and actual (Raj) Koothrappali character suffers from selective mutism, which manifests itself in him being unable to speak in front of women (although this doesn’t apply to relatives, as we see him converse freely with his sister, Priya, and his mother).
+One trait that did survive the rewrites is that the draft Dave and actual Raj Koothrappali characters suffer from selective mutism, which manifests itself in him being unable to speak in front of women (although this doesn’t apply to relatives, as we see him converse freely with his sister Priya and his mother).

-Personally, I thought that Simon Helberg’s Wolowitz-delivery of Koothrappali’s lines was up there with some of the most entertaining scenes in the show.
+Personally, I thought that Simon Helberg’s Wolowitz character delivering Koothrappali’s lines was up there with some of the most entertaining moments in the entire show.
 Also, Kunal Nayyar’s ability to portray Raj’s intention with just facial expressions and hand movements showed terrific talent.
-Overall, I am torn between whether the Helberg-Nayyar double act was/is a case of artificial or natural selection.
+Overall, I am torn between whether the Helberg-Nayyar double act is a case of artificial or natural selection.

-When the writer’s had had enough of writing around Raj’s selective mutism, they made a series of attempts at wriggling out of having written it in, in what seems to be an example of evolution in the rewriting of characters in The Big Bang Theory:
+When the writer’s had had enough of writing around Raj’s selective mutism, they made a series of attempts at wriggling out of having written it in, in what seems to be just one thread of evolution in rewriting characters for the The Big Bang Theory:

-#1 – Voiced-over thoughts.
-Season 1 (Ep 2): For one scene only (where Penny and Raj pass in the hallway) the writers tried having Raj’s thoughts voiced over by him.
+#1 — Voiced-over thoughts.
+Season 1 (Ep 2): For one scene only, when Penny and Raj pass in the hallway, the writers tried having Raj’s thoughts voiced over by him.
 I wonder whether the plan had been to do this in future episodes.
 The thing is, it didn’t really work and so it wasn’t used again.

-#2 – Drinking alcohol.
-Season 1 (Ep 8): Raj’s affliction is found to go away when he drinks alcohol, sometimes to the point of losing all his inhibitions with embarrassing effects – recall when he was fixed up with Lalita Gupta, and when he tries to chat up a girl in a coffee shop.
+#2 — Drinking alcohol.
+Season 1 (Ep 8): Raj’s affliction is found to go away when he drinks alcohol, sometimes to the point of losing all his inhibitions with embarrassing effects — recall when he was fixed up with Lalita Gupta and tells her how fat she used to be, and when he tries to chat up a girl in a coffee shop and strips naked.
 Alcohol is then used repeatedly throughout the first six seasons so that the writers didn’t have to rely on Wolowitz delivering the lines.
-Although it did require the writers to plan Raj’s daytime alcohol-free interactions carefully so as not to have him whispering into ears still.
+Although it did require the writers to plan Raj’s daytime alcohol-free interactions very carefully so as not to have him still whispering into ears.
 The writers solved the daytime issue for a while by having Raj carry a hip flask.